-Each of the Modules related to the Learning Objectives will typically comprise 2 classes.
-Before the first class in each Module, you will be expected to have read the relevant chapter in your textbook and to have taken a reading quiz on Courseweb to help you think about what you have read.
-Then during the first class, you will be given a brief overview of the material for that module, via PowerPoint presentation, with conceptual discussion questions interspersed throughout the lecture.
+Each of the Modules related to the Learning Objectives will typically comprise 2-3 classes.
+Before the first class in each Module, you will be expected to have read the relevant chapter in your textbook.
+Then during class, you will be given a brief overview of the material for that module, via PowerPoint presentation, with conceptual discussion questions interspersed throughout the lecture.
 This will give you a chance to think about the material and discuss it with your peers, and receive credit for your discussions via electronic clicker response.
-In addition, I will typically incorporate at least one demonstration in class.
+In addition, I will typically incorporate at least one demonstration for each Module.
 You will be asked to participate in these demonstrations by predicting what you believe the outcome will be, based upon what you have learned in the Module.
-After this, you will be invited to practice optional back-of-the-chapter and/or online problems in preparation for the third class of the Module.
-Then in the second class, I will present example problems related to the Module and you will work in groups on a problem-solving exercise, during which time I will be available, as I circulate around the lecture hall, to provide support and answer questions as you engage in the problem-solving process.
-This is where the learning becomes truly student-centered, and is meant to help you synthesize the concepts and example problems that have been discussed.
-At this point, you will have also received additional practice with solving contextually-rich realistic problems from the Module in recitation.
+I will present example problems related to each Module and you may be asked to work in groups on problem-solving exercises.